kongware/ftor/README.md

 - [ ] examine bimap
 - [ ] examine functional value object
 - [ ] introduce unzip
-- [x] stop annoying about ES7 async/await
+- [x] derive compn from foldr and merge it with comp